10 Top-Rated Tourist Attractions in Brandenburg an der Havel

 Address: im Paulikloster, Neustädtische Heidestraße 28, 14776 Brandenburg an der Havel, Germany

-5. Brandenburg an der Havel City Museum
+City Museum Brandenburg an der Havel

-Split between two locations, the main exhibits of the Brandenburg an der Havel City Museum (Stadtmuseum Brandenburg) are found in the Frey-Haus, a lovely Baroque building constructed in 1723 with a fine staircase hall.
+Split between two locations, the main exhibits of the City Museum Brandenburg an der Havel (Stadtmuseum Brandenburg) are found in the Frey-Haus, a lovely Baroque building constructed in 1723 with a fine staircase hall.
 In addition to its material illustrating the city's rich history, the museum was established in 1868 and also has an important collection of European graphic art from the 16th - 20th centuries.

 Highlights of this collection include an almost complete representation of the work of Daniel Chodowiecki, the famous Polish-German painter and printmaker.
 There's also a fascinating collection of toys, many of them made in the Brandenburg region.